 The safest ways to whiten your teeth explained

 Veneers are a popular cosmetic dental treatment used to correct tooth imperfections.
-They correct issues like worn-down teeth, uneven teeth, excessive spacing, and tooth discoloration.
+These imperfections include:

 A veneer is a thin layer of porcelain that is permanently bonded to the front surface of a tooth to change its shade and shape.

-People opt for veneers when they're looking to make a dramatic transformation to a front tooth that treatment like dental bonding can't correct.
+People opt for veneers when they want to make a dramatic transformation to a front tooth that treatment like dental bonding can't correct.

 Porcelain veneers can be costly depending on the number of veneers needed and the dentist treating you.
 People will often use dental bonding as a stepping stone before investing in veneers, but the long-term benefits of veneers are undeniable.

-Veneers typically take a few visits that include preparation, impressions, and permanent cementation.
+Veneers typically take a few visits, including preparation, impressions, and permanent cementation.

 Some dental offices offer single-day veneers using CEREC (Chairside Economical Restoration of Esthetic Ceramics).
 CEREC is an advanced 3-D dental technology that creates custom porcelain veneers in one day, eliminating the need for multiple visits and temporary veneers.